du33169/serverless-smtp/README.md

-# LeanCloud SMTP Email Service
+# Serverless SMTP Email Service

+A Serverless application used to send email (using SMTP) from http request.

 ## Deploy
 ### Environment Variables